• Skip to primary navigation

 Structural Survey.

 Depending on the type of building being purchased, it will require some sort of structural survey.
 These vary in price, depending on how thorough they are.
 It may seem like a considerable expense at the time, but if something is drastically wrong with the property, it can prevent a grave mistake and a lot of debt.
 A commercial building survey is more complicated than a residential building survey.
-A building surveyor has the necessary skills to spot any damage that impacts the overall structure, what repairs need to be made, possible future maintenance and is the building worth the price.
+A company offering surveys should have the necessary skills to spot any damage that impacts the overall structure, what repairs need to be made, possible future maintenance and is the building worth the price.
+For example, this Quality Building Surveys by CJ Bloor will be able to provide you with all of the necessities that are needed when surveying buildings.

 Fixed Wire Testing.